 What is the difference between private and public tours?

 We offer a limited number of public tours each year.
 These have set trip dates and participants are travelers from around the country and even the world.
-Although many people are nervous about joining a vacation with people they don’t know, our alumni often rate the group experience to be as or more rewarding than the actual tour itself.
+Although many people are nervous about joining a vacation with people they don’t know, our alumni often rate the group experience to be as rewarding as the actual tour itself.
 It is what keeps our alumni coming back on group tours each year.
 Which of our vacations we offer each year as public tours will vary.
 You can sign up to receive our emails to be the first to know when we add a new public vacation.
-If you are interested to participate in a public tour on a specific itinerary, please let us know.
 Please note most public tours we run are operated in partnership with our sister company, Zephyr Adventures.

 Where can I find information on specific vacations such as arrival details, what is included, etc?